UoGSoE/docker-stuff/Readme.md

 You have an http get endpoint in your main app available at `/login` - this is used as the healthcheck for the container.
 If you want to use something else then change the curl command in `docker/app-healthcheck`.

 You have an environment variable called PHP_VERSION that targets the major.minor version you are wanting to use, eg `export PHP_VERSION=7.3`.
+The default PHP_VERSION is at the top of the dockerfile if you don't want to use an env variable.

 ### Base images